List of Music Bank Chart winners (2018)

 The Music Bank Chart is a record chart established in 1998 on the South Korean KBS television music program Music Bank.
 Every week during its live broadcast, the show gives an award for the best-performing single on the South Korean chart.
 The chart includes digital performance on domestic online music services (65%), album sales (5%), number of times the single was broadcast on KBS TV (20%), and viewers' choice (10%) in its ranking methodology.
 The score for domestic online music services is calculated using data from Melon, Bugs, Genie Music and Soribada.
-Laboum member Ahn Sol-bin, who had been hosting the show since July 2016, continued to do so until June 8, 2018.
-Actor Lee Seo-won, who had been hosting the show alongside Solbin since November 2016 continued to do so till May 11, 2018 when he was removed from his role as a host after it was revealed that he was being investigated for sexual assault and intimidation.
-For the next four weeks after his departure, VIXX member N, Highlight member Son Dong-woon, Shinee member Taemin and BTS member Kim Seok-jin appeared as guest hosts alongside Solbin.
+Laboum member Ahn Sol-bin hosted the show from July 2016 until June 8, 2018.
+Actor Lee Seo-won, who had been hosting the show alongside Solbin since November 2016 continued to do so till May 11, 2018, when he was removed from his role as a host after it was revealed that he was being investigated for sexual assault and intimidation.
+For the next four weeks after his departure, VIXX member N, Highlight member Son Dong-woon, Shinee member Taemin and BTS member Jin each appeared on one show as a guest host alongside Solbin.
 On June 15, Lovelyz member Kei and actor Choi Won-myeong became the new hosts of the show.

 In 2018, 36 singles achieved a number one on the chart and 25 music acts were awarded first-place trophies.
 Of all releases for the year BTS's "Fake Love" acquired the highest point total on the June 1 broadcast with a score of 15,019.
+The single along with their succeeding single "Idol" and Wanna One's "Boomerang" spent a total of 3 weeks atop the chart each, the most of any act in 2018.
+Three acts had three number one singles on the chart in 2018: Exo with "Universe", "Tempo" and "Love Shot", Got7 with "Look", "Lullaby" and "Miracle", and Wanna One with "Boomerang", "Light" and "Spring Breeze".
+Boy group iKon had two number one singles on the chart in 2018.
+Their hit single "Love Scenario" ranked number one on the chart on the March 2 broadcast.
+The song would go on to rank number one on major music streaming services and achieve a perfect all-kill.
+They went on to achieve another number one single on October 12 with "Goodbye Road".